 catharsis

-A powerful release of pent-up emotion, often triggered by a dramatic experience like a film, book, or performance.
+Catharsis (noun) means a powerful release of pent-up emotion, often triggered by a dramatic experience like a film, book, or performance.
+Example: “Watching the tragedy unfold on stage gave the audience a real sense of catharsis.”

-How to Use Catharsis
+How to use catharsis

 Learner’s notesIn plain EnglishAn emotional release that leaves you feeling lighter or cleansed, often after something intense.